 Meanwhile, another case involving the assignment of copyright to online reviews is brewing in the District of Massachusetts.
 But this time, it is the author of the review — not the target — who seems to have disappeared.

-The plaintiff is Richard Goren, a Boston attorney who was the target of a scathing, and apparently false, online review authored by Christopher Dupont, a former client.
+The plaintiff is Richard Goren, a Boston attorney who was the target of a scathing, and apparently false, online review authored by Christopher Dupont, a party in matter in which Goren had represented the other side.
 Dupont’s review referred to Goren as “Psycho-Richard” and accused him of, among other things, child abuse, domestic violence, drug addiction and “problems coping with his own sexuality.”
 Dupont posted the review on the Ripoff Report which, according to Goren, “will not remove a report from its website even if the report is adjudged defamatory.”

 In fact, the Ripoff Report has an arbitration program through which it is possible to have the defamatory parts of reviews redacted.
 But Goren wants the entire review removed, not just redacted, and he doesn’t want to pay the arbitration fees.
 So he instead turned to copyright law.
 He first sued Dupont in state court for defamation.
 Dupont didn’t show up so, as a default judgment, Goren convinced the state court to award him copyright in the negative review.
 Then, Goren sued Xcentric Ventures LLC, which runs the Ripoff Report, for copyright infringement.